EMDevelop/veganswap/README.md

 I'm hoping to create a community where people add recipes / ingredients and interact with content that others are adding.

 It will be free to use, and more than anything I hope it is useful.

+LICENCING
+** If you'd like to use some of the code in this project please do as long as it isn't a copy of the veganswap website**